CosmWasm/dApps/packages/design/src/components/logic/Login/README.md

 The reusable React component that provides the dApps with a local burner wallet, a ledger wallet, or a Keplr extension wallet.

+Live example of this component in the native wallet dApp: https://dapps.cosmwasm.com/wallet/

 ## How to use

 In a new dApp, that has the local `@cosmicdapp/design` package as a dependency, add the following code to the login route.